snovvcrash/DivideAndScan/README.md

 <tr>
 <td>

-Provide the `add` module a command for either Masscan or RustScan to discover open ports in a desired range.
+Provide the `add` module a command for a fast port scanner to discover open ports in a desired range.

 ⚠️ **Warning:** please, make sure that you understand what you're doing, because nearly all port scanning tools [can damage the system being tested](https://github.com/RustScan/RustScan/wiki/Usage#%EF%B8%8F-warning) if used improperly.